Put simply, off-page SEO is any optimization work you do away from your website.

 The content will be a duplicate of your original content, so search engines won’t index it.
 But it can still help to build brand authority and attract backlinks.

-You can use HARO to connect with journalists looking for insights on specific topics.
+You can use digital journalist platforms to connect with journalists looking for insights on specific topics.
 Journalists put out an inquiry, and you respond with a relevant quote.

 If the journalist likes your quote, they will include it in their article with a link to your website.